TuringLang/Turing.jl/docs/src/_docs/guide.md

 ### Sampling from an Unconditional Distribution (The Prior)

 Turing allows you to sample from a declared model's prior by calling the model without specifying inputs or a sampler.
-In the below example, we specify a `gdemo` model which accepts two inputs, `x` and `y`.
+In the below example, we specify a `gdemo` model which returns two variables, `x` and `y`.
+The model includes `x` and `y` as arguments, but calling the function without passing in `x` or `y` means that Turing's compiler will assume they are missing values to draw from the relevant distribution.
+The `return` statement is necessary to retrieve the sampled `x` and `y` values.

 ```julia
 @model gdemo(x, y) = begin